When you’re selling your home, the best person to get vital information from is your estate agent.

 This will often impact on your commission rate and can also see you tied into one agent for, sometimes, longer than you would like.

 So, ask your agent to explain each contract option in detail.

 These could include:

-Often your contract with your agent will see you tied in for a period of time.
+Often your estate agent contract will see you tied in for a period of time.

-Sole agency contracts, for example, often last for 12 weeks, during which you cannot use another agent to sell your property – even if you are unhappy with the service you are receiving.
+Sole agency contracts, for example, often last for up to 16 weeks, during which time you cannot use another agent to sell your property – even if you are unhappy with the service you are receiving.

-And as with the commission fee, don’t be afraid to negotiate when it comes to tie-ins.
+And as with the commission fee, don’t be afraid to negotiate when it comes to tie-in periods.